shevandrin/rqti/cran-comments.md

 ## Release 1.2.1 summary

-It is a resubmission due to the macOS portability fix.
+It is a patch due to the macOS portability fix.

 ## Bug fixes